-Threadless: Other Brand that comes to my mind is Threadless, which is an amazing community of 2 million artists who design, praise and sell t-shirts.
+Threadless: Another Brand that comes to my mind is Threadless, which is an amazing community of 2 million artists who design, praise and sell t-shirts.

 Position your Business

 You can not build a community with a generic business.
 If you’re trying to please everyone, you will most likely end-up pleasing no one.
-So the first step toward building a community is to fine tune your business so that it’s favourable for community cultivation.
+So the first step toward building a community is to fine-tune your business so that it’s favorable for community cultivation.